jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                   ┘
 ```

-We can then do a filter on the flattened array:
+This _view index_ can be used as a filter on the flattened array:

 ```
-  (⥊(b=2)) / (⥊sum)
+  (⥊(b = ⌈´⥊b)) / (⥊sum)
 ⟨ 80 ⟩
 ```

-The motivation to do the selection over the values that we have accessed the most comes from the fact that this allows us to tie a multiplicity into the array values, and only return the ones that we are interested in.
+We have now demonstrated the basic idea how we want to use quantified types in our work.
+To reiterate, we want to encode the times that operations access cells using indexes of each level of context available to us.
+In the above example, the only level of context we used was the subgroup.
+Next, we introduce the level below which we call the global context.

+Before we continue, we should also introduce barriers.
+A barrier is a blocking instruction which is paramount for deterministic results.
+Barriers come in two forms: _control barriers_, and _memory barriers_.
+A control barrier waits for each context to converge in execution.
+A memory barrier ensures that accesses to a cell or cells are observed by a user-defined context.
+For simplification, we say that our barrier does both.

+Quantification of barriers is important because of how it can considered a _code-smell_: the more there are barriers, the more time is spent on waiting.
+A hypothesis is that minimizing barriers lead to faster algorithms.

+In our example above, there is a single barrier after the sum reduction.
+This is because returning the result before the sum operation is done would not give us the result wanted.
+Now on, we denote a barrier in our code.

-Following this, suppose a sum reduction of the whole matrix:
+We now continue modeling a sum reduction of the whole matrix.
+This will introduce us to operations on the global context.

 ```
   # sum reduce row-vise